john-kurkowski/dotfiles/README.md

 `dotfiles commit -v`.

 Why all the above commands to get this started up?
-There are [a lot][GitHub does dotfiles] of custom tools to ship your dotfiles to your `$HOME` dir.
-Why not a bespoke tool that would make this a 1-liner?
+There are [a lot][GitHub does dotfiles] of custom tools, with their own conventions, to ship your dotfiles to your `$HOME` dir.
 I'd rather use an existing tool many already understand.
 You probably already use Git.
 The repo should be laid out the way you want.
 If the storage layout diverges from how it's used, it's harder to maintain and sync.
 A bare Git repo and an `alias` later, it